MassMesh/hugosite/README.md

 The Hugo code for the static website at massmesh.org.

-Using the hugo-icon theme for the moment.
+We use the hugo-icon theme for the moment.
+You will need to download it from https://themes.gohugo.io/hugo-icon/ and place it in your themes directory.

 Run *hugo* to generate the site.
 If you get the error: